scaleconf/scaleconf.org/content/sponsors.md

 * Sponsor designation for the event
 * Bring non-attendees to event for networking

-3 Available (only open to sponsors)
+3 available (only open to sponsors)
 Cost: R15 000 + cost of event